Published Jun 24, 2025

 When this will happen:

-General Availability (Worldwide): Rollout will begin in mid-June 2025 and is expected to complete by mid-July 2025.
+General Availability (Worldwide): Rollout will begin in late October 2025 (previously mid-September) and is expected to complete by mid-December 2025 (previously mid-October).

 How this will affect your organization: